-The efficacy and safety of Nebilet in children and adolescents aged below 18 years has not been established.
-No data are available.
+No data are available in children and adolescents.
 Therefore, use in children and adolescents is not recommended.

 Chronic heart failure (CHF)

 The treatment of stable chronic heart failure has to be initiated with a gradual uptitration of dosage until the optimal individual maintenance dose is reached.